Course type: A level & Applied • Awarding/exam body: AQA

 Psychology is the scientific study of human behaviour and experiences, where we look to explain why people act and think the way they do.
 The course aims to extend our everyday observations of human behaviour

 by exploring the truth and validity behind what is ‘known’ scientifically.
-Psychology also examines how we can help formulate effective treatment for individuals who suffer from various psychological disorders.
-Most of Psychology is literature based, however, there are sizable scientific and mathematical elements.
+Psychology also examines how to help treat individuals who suffer from various psychological disorders and the different ways one can go about doing this.
+Most of pyschology is literature based, however, there are sizeable science and mathematical elements.